 Please see the latest letter dated 6th January that outlines our plans for online learning and the arrangements for Key Worker children.

-If you have any further questions after reading the risk assessment, please email email@example.com.
+If you have any further questions after reading the letter, please email email@example.com.

 Common cold and covid-19 symptoms

-As children return to school after the prolonged break, we expect colds and similar viral infections to circulate.
+In the winter months we expect colds and similar viral infections to circulate.
 Parents may be left wondering what to do if their child develops a runny nose or a cold and which symptoms warrant testing (and remain away from school whilst awaiting results) and those which on probability do not justify testing (and can therefore stay in school).
 This will ensure that children are not unnecessarily kept away from school and exposed to inappropriate testing.
 To help guide you in your decision making please see the flow chart below.

 If your child develops or is suffering from ANY of the following symptoms they MUST NOT attend school.
 They must stay at home and self isolate along with other members of your household and get a test to find out if they have coronavirus.